 Dispelling a misconception

-The end of the year is drawing near — and so are the dreaded annual association membership dues for 2020.
-Many agents balk at the thought of having to pay these excessive and unnecessary dues.
+The end of the year is drawing near — and so are the dreaded annual association membership dues for 2024.

 Cat out of the bag: association membership is unnecessary.

-However, many real estate licensees still erroneously believe they must join the National Association of Realtors (NAR), the California Association of Realtors (CAR) or the local Association of Realtors (AOR) branch of CAR to practice real estate in California.
+However, many real estate licensees still erroneously believe they must join the National Association of Realtors (NAR)®, the California Association of Realtors (CAR)® or the local Association of Realtors (AOR) branch of CAR® to practice real estate in California.
 Worse, these trade union leviathans are too often equated with the Department of Real Estate (DRE) due to their past inappropriate top-level liaisons.

-Other licensees have a slightly better grasp of the implications of membership or non-membership in the real estate trade union, but still mistakenly believe that union membership is necessary in order to access their local multiple listing services (MLS).
+Some licensees have a slightly better grasp of the implications of membership or non-membership in the real estate trade union, but still mistakenly believe that union membership is necessary in order to access their local multiple listing services (MLS).

 This impression is not unfounded.
 Before 1976, most real estate trade unions owned their local MLS and required all access to come through membership in their association.
 Such practice was prohibited in 1976.
 [Marin County Board of Realtors, Inc. v.
 Palsson (1976) 16 C3d 920]